Alternate Spellings of Surname: Rinek, Rinick, Rinnick

 Once again, the casualties for the 47th were high.
 Sergeant William Pyers, the C Company man who had so gallantly rescued the flag at Pleasant Hill was cut down and later buried on the battlefield.
 A number of men from Company E were also killed or wounded in action.
 As with the battles in Louisiana, men from the 47th were also captured by Confederate forces and taken to prison camps, where several perished.

 Following these major engagements, the 47th was ordered to Camp Russell near Winchester from November through most of December.
-Rested and somewhat healed, the 47th was then ordered to outpost and railroad guarding duties at Camp Fairview in Charlestown, West Virginia.
+Rested and somewhat healed, the 47th was then ordered to outpost and railroad guard duties at Camp Fairview in Charlestown, West Virginia.
 Five days before Christmas they trudged through a snowstorm in order to reach their new home.

 1865 — 1866